sg1110/MembershipCard/README.md

 - Top Up endpoint - to be used to top up card balance (user endpoint).
 - Status endpoint - to be integrated for testing purposes to check if the APIs are responding (can be implemented with Runscope).
 - To follow REST API best practises each standpoint should only be concerned about the task it is meant to resolve, should not track users state and should not redirect to any other pages.
-- Single responsibility principle has been followed to ensure each API is only concerned with one task.
+- Single responsibility principle has been followed to ensure each API is only concerned with one clear purpose.
-- The selection of API's has been developed to meet the business requirements and proposed journey for how to connect these APIs is show below
+- The selection of API's has been developed to meet the business requirements and proposed journey for how to connect these APIs is shown below.
+- API should be connected each card is first checked if it has been registered and if pin is present.
+- If card has not been registed it should redirect the user to registration page.
+If pin is missing it should be redirected to register pin page (as this has not been a requirement to implement, register pin endpoint is not shown in the journey below).
+- User should be asked to log in first, before they are redirected to welcome screen and a top up page.
+- Service call to get name should be made once it is clear that the registration has been completed sucessfully or it is known that the card has been registered.
+- Welcome screen should deploy user name and a greeting message it can either be on the same page as top up screen or redirect to top up page next.
+- As it is a requirement to implement an endpoint for a goodbye message there is a log out API that can be used to retrieve the log out message.
+However, as the endpoint only sends back a goodbye string, in the future it is advised to either add further functionality to the log out endpoint or just automatically display a log out screen without a need to call a back end API.
 ![journey](images/journey.png?raw=true "journey")

 ## Database assumptions ##